Ciela-Institute/milex_scheduler/README.md

 Milex Scheduler is a package that simplifies the process of scheduling and running jobs on a SLURM cluster.
 It provides an abstraction layer over the SLURM shell scripts, allowing you to schedule jobs with a single command line interface (CLI) tool.

+TODO: Clarify the docs.
+Should have usage first with simple examples
+TODO: Mention the append features, distinction between task and job (useful for chaining them)
+TODO: mention the key functions that can be used in a package.
+TODO: Have a function that runs a job, without necessarily loading it.
+Might be useful for sampling package?

 ## Key Features

 - **Simplified Job Scheduling**: Schedule jobs on a SLURM cluster with a single command, without the need to write complex SLURM scripts.